fusepoolP3/p3-any23-transformer/README.md

     java -Xmx{size} -jar {jar-name} [options]
     Any23 Transformer:

      -c,--config <arg>            The Any23 configuration file.
 Will be applied on top of the Any23 default configuration
      -h,--help                    display this help and exit
      -m,--mode <arg>              The validation mode used by Any23 (options:
                                   [None, Validate, ValidateAndFix], default:ValidateAndFix)
-     -p,--port <arg>         the port for the Any23 transformer (default: 8080) -x,--core-pool <arg>    The core pool size of the thread pool used to transform parsed resources (default: 3)
+     -p, -P,--port. --Port <arg>  the port for the Any23 transformer (default: 8194) -x,--core-pool <arg>         The core pool size of the thread pool used to transform parsed resources (default: 3)
      -y,--max-pool <arg>          The maximum pool size of the thread pool used to transform parsed resources (default: 20)
      -z,--keep-alive <arg>        The maximum time that excess idle threads (default: 60)

 Usage:
 -----